33 Chinese tiger facts, for those curious about the ferocious mascot of the new lunar year.

 22. In Southern Chinese Wushu, the tiger is one of the five animal styles of Wuxing Gongfu (五形功夫).
 There is also the Hu Zhao Pai (虎爪派), or the Tiger Claw Style.

-23. “Dragon Tiger Gate,” or Long Hu Men (龙虎门), is one of the most famous Hong Kong-style action comics in the 1970s.
+23. “Dragon Tiger Gate,” or Long Hu Men (龙虎门), is one of the most famous Hong Kong-style action comics of the 1970s.
 It was created by Wong Yuk-long.
 A 2006 movie adaptation staring Nicholas Tse is available on some streaming services.

 24. In the 1980s and 90s, four rising economies in Asia were collectively called the “Four Asian Tigers.”
 These are Singapore, Hong Kong, South Korea, and Taiwan.

-25. If you’re fond of kungfu flicks, you’d have probably heard of the Five Tigers of Canton.
+25. If you’re fond of kungfu flicks, you have probably heard of the Five Tigers of Canton.
 The Guangdong Wuhu (广东五虎) in films such as The Tiger’s Legend of Canton was inspired by pulp fiction depictions of ten renowned Cantonese Wushu masters; in other words, there were originally ten Canton Tigers.
 The composition also differs depending on which version you’re watching.
 For example, the famous Huang Feihong (黄飞鸿) may or may not be one of the tigers.

 26. You’d know this if you’re a fan of Hong Kong action movies and TV series.
 The Hong Kong Special Duties Unit is nicknamed the Fei Fu Dui (飞虎队).
 The Flying Tigers squad, in other words.

 27. You’d know this too if you’ve been a fan of Hong Kong and Taiwanese pop entertainment since the 80s.
 Five popular TVB male actors from the 80s were nicknamed the “Five Tiger Generals.”
-In the early 90s, there was also the popular Taiwanese boyband, Xiao Hu Dui (小虎队 | Little Tiger Team)
+In the early 90s, there was also the popular Taiwanese boyband, Xiao Hu Dui (小虎队 | Little Tiger Team).

 28. Moving on to travel locations, Hangzhou is renowned for its Running Tiger Spring.
 The water here is regarded as perfect for tea brewing.